grafana/explore-logs/docs/sources/_index.md

 Explore Logs is for all engineers.

 Traditionally you'd need to learn LogQL and build a deep understanding of your systems in order to answer questions and get the most out of Loki.
-With Explore Logs, you get the same powerful insights, by just clicking.
+With Explore Logs, you get the same powerful insights, by just clicking around.

+## What next?

+Dive into the [Get started with Explore Logs]({{< relref "./get-started" >}}) article to learn how to set up Explore Logs and take a tour of the feature on your own data.